 A new job, being closer to family, upsizing or even downsizing…there are so many reasons why people move house.
-In fact, the average British homeowner moves home every 23 years, according to the latest research by Zoopla.
+In fact, the average British homeowner moves home every 23 years, according to the latest research by Savills Estate Agents.

 You may have found your dream home, but the search may not be over yet.
 It’s a good idea to arm yourself with a list of questions to ask the seller.
-Don’t be shy about asking lots of question…after all, you’re probably investing quite a bit of money for the property and no question is a stupid question.
+Don’t shy away from asking any questions…after all, you’re probably investing quite a bit of money for the property and no question is a stupid question.

 Before you put in an offer

-So, you’ve had a look around the house and it looks great so far.
+So, you’ve viewed the house and it looks great so far.
 It ticks all the right boxes in terms of space, proximity to work, outside areas and so on.
 But there are some questions that are really worth asking the seller before you jump in with an offer…